hubt/kubernetes-faq/README.md

 ## Is it possible to install Kubernetes into an existing VPC?

-With kops, this should be possible.
+With kops, this is possible.
 But having more than one Kubernetes cluster in a VPC is not supported.

+## Is it possible to install Kubernetes into a private VPC?

+With kops 1.5, this is possible.
+There are features like private subnets, NAT Gateways, bastion hosts.